For a list of Vermont economic development agencies that can help with the site selection process, visit our Online Site Seekers’ Guide.

-Windham County Economic Development Program (WCEDP): The WCEDP is meant to promote economic development in Windham County by providing funds to stimulate job creation through business start-ups, expansion, or relocation, encourage entrepreneurial activity, and strengthen the economic development infrastructure to ensure a strong foundation for transformational economic activity.
+Windham County Economic Development Program (WCEDP): The WCEDP promotes economic development in Windham County by providing funds to stimulate job creation through business start-up, expansion, or relocation, encourage entrepreneurial activity, and strengthen the economic development infrastructure to ensure a strong foundation for transformational economic activity.

-Brownfields Revitalization Fund (BRF): Administered by the Vermont Agency of Commerce and Community Development (ACCD), the fund can provide low-interest loans for site cleanup.
-Grants may also be available.
+Brownfields Revitalization Fund (BRF): Administered by the Vermont Agency of Commerce and Community Development (ACCD), the fund can provide monies to support the clean-up of contaminated sites.
+Funding is available in the form of low-interest loans or sub-grants (for non-profits) to mitigate brownfield properties.

-Clean Energy Development Fund (CEDF): Provides funding for projects to increase the development and deployment of cost-effective and environmentally sustainable electric power resources—primarily with respect to renewable energy resources, and the use of combined heat and power technologies.
+Clean Energy Development Fund (CEDF): The purpose of the Fund is to increase the development and deployment in Vermont of cost-effective and environmentally sustainable electric power resources, primarily with respect to renewable energy resources, and the use in Vermont of combined heat and power technologies.

-Vermont Economic Development Authority (VEDA): Offers a suite of, low-interest loan programs that often fill the financing gap for a commercial startup or expansion project.
-Working either directly with a business or in partnership with a commercial lender, VEDA customizes financing solutions to fit the unique needs of business projects, large or small, utilizing a number of innovative loan programs.
+Vermont Economic Development Authority (VEDA): VEDA offers innovative, low-interest loan programs that often fill the financing gap for a commercial start-up or expansion project.
+Working either directly with a business, or in partnership with a commercial lender, VEDA customizes financing solutions to fit the unique needs of business projects, large or small, utilizing a number of innovative loan programs.